JogoShugh/JSON-LD-VersionOne/README.md

 JSON-LD is an emerging standard for web APIs.
 Don't take my word for it.
 [Read all about it here](http://json-ld.org).

-I want to explore what it would take to support this for the VersionOne rest-1.v1 and query.v1 APIs.
+I want to explore what it would take to support this for the VersionOne rest-1.v1 1 APIs.
+I'm not sure where to really start.
+We have an existing endpoint, `meta.v1` that serves up XML or JSON based information about the physical schema for a given entity (we call them Asset).
+But, all the samples I've seen for JSON-LD have a `@context` that resolves individual members ultimately to some pre-existing schema.org document.
+I don't know if this is the right thing for us, given that many of our users operate our software on networks that cannot resolve external addresses.

+I thought I'd need to translate our current meta into JSON-LD format for contexts / schemas, but does that mean RDF?
+Does it require that I actual resolve to those public addresses, or can we use our own definitions?

+Any ideas are much appreciated!

+Summary information about our current API below:

 # Summary